 - Political influence and money: Politicians are more likely to give contributors the benefit of the doubt or give favors for people who helped their political campaign. - Drug companies and physicians prescriptions.
-Drug companies spend \$13,000/doctor in "gifts" such as dinners, books, computers, trinkets with the drug companies logo on it, etc. (go to Listen to me! on my web site).
-Are they more likely to prescribe drugs from that company?
+Drug companies would spend \$13,000/doctor in "gifts" such as dinners, books, computers, trinkets with the drug companies logo on it, etc. (go to Listen to me! on my web site), with the intent of those doctors more likely to reciprocate the favor by prescribing their drugs for them.
+The practice of receiving gifts by drug companies has been banned by most organizations.